 Therefore the number of tonnes that an individual or company can fish, also known as quota, will also vary from season to season.
 The quota held by an individual or company can also vary within a season as statutory fishing rights can be bought, sold or leased in and out.
 Like farmers who choose to lease part of their property for a set time to another farmer to produce food, fishers can lease or sell their statutory fishing rights to other fishers.

-Mid-water trawl boats in the Small Pelagic Fishery are subject to a range of closures in place primarily to protect Australian sea lions and dolphins.
-These closures are enforced through the Southern and Eastern Scalefish and Shark Fishery and Small Pelagic Fishery (Closures) Direction 2016, Small Pelagic Fishery (Closures) Direction No.1 2015, and boats Vessel Management Plan.
+Mid-water trawl boats in the Small Pelagic Fishery are subject to a range of closures in place primarily to protect Australian sea lions.
+These closures are enforced through the Southern and Eastern Scalefish and Shark Fishery and Small Pelagic Fishery (Closures) Direction 2016, and the Vessel Management Plans.

 Science of the Small Pelagic Fishery